DigiBP/25DIGIBP2/README.md

 A Teams login report is also saved on the shared drive for documentation.

-## 6. Certificate Creation and Follow-Up
+## 6. Training Completion Processing

 The following day, certificates are generated using a Word mail merge from the final attendance list.
 Each certificate is saved as a PDF, split per participant, and emailed—typically grouped by company—along with presentation slides.